kesavanm/web-dev-setup/device-setup/README.md

  ALTER USER 'kesavan'@'%' IDENTIFIED WITH mysql_native_password BY 'password';    -- Query OK, 0 rows affected (0.01 sec)
 ```

+**Losing connectivity Solution**

+Losing net connection on WSL2 when connected with VPN?
+It's an known issue : DNS server coming from vpn network is not reflected in WSL · Issue #1350 · microsoft/WSL .
+Fix - https://superuser.com/a/1666368/677650

 ```bash
 # fix for error: chmod on /mnt/c/Users/***/.git/config.lock failed: Operation not permitted
 sudo umount /mnt/c